Test in a live environment

 8.0

-This would have resulted in -8.0 if Math.abs method is not employed to the Java Math pow method.
+This would have resulted in -8.0 if the Math.abs method is not employed with the Java Math pow method.

 IronPDF is a popular library designed to facilitate PDF generation and manipulation in Java applications.
 With IronPDF, developers can seamlessly create, edit, and manage PDF documents, providing a versatile solution for a wide range of use cases, from document generation to report creation.